ai-forma/forma-docs/src/how-to/evaluations.md

 forma tester -f wanderer.yaml -n 5
 ```

+You will notice that the `wanderer.json` file contains a list of objects which only have an `input` field.
+Each of these examples *can* also contain an `expected_output` field, which may be used for contrasting them with the responses from your agent.

 ## 2. Upload the dataset to Arize Phoenix

 You are probably familiar by now with the fact that Forma depends on other services to operate properly.
-The same service we used in the [previous tutorial](./dory-traces.md)—called [Arize Phoenix](https://arize.com/docs/phoenix)—will help us run evaluations.
+The same service we used in the [previous tutorial](./dory-traces.md)—called [Arize Phoenix](https://arize.com/docs/phoenix)—helps us manage our datasets and also visualise results in order to know whether our changes have improved the agent or not.

 So, let's get that service running (if you haven't already)